 Records only the time of each void.
 The simplest level, and what P captures with a single tap.
 Often all your PT needs to baseline frequency and identify patterns.

 Records time plus voided volume.
-Requires a measuring container.
+With a P subscription you can log volume in mL or oz on iPhone, so P covers this level too.
 Used when your therapist wants to calculate functional bladder capacity.

-P Water App was originally designed as a pee tracker for hydration, but its core mechanic, logging every bathroom visit with a single tap, captures the most important data in any bladder diary: when and how often you void.
+P started as a pee tracker for hydration, and its core mechanic, logging every bathroom visit with a single tap, captures the most important data in any bladder diary: when and how often you void.

 Over 45% of P users log from their Apple Watch.
 Tap your wrist on the way to the bathroom, and you are done in 2 seconds.
-No measuring cups, no urgency scales, no multi-field forms.
+No measuring cups required, no multi-field forms.
 Compliance is the number one challenge with bladder diaries, and a diary only works if you actually fill it in.
+When your PT wants more than timing, you can log voided volume in mL or oz on iPhone with a P subscription, taking your diary up to a frequency-volume chart.

 P calculates your average time between pees in two views your therapist can read at a glance: a Today average that resets when you wake up, and a rolling Last 10 Pees average that smooths over short periods.
-The Now chart on the main screen shows the relevant average alongside your time since last pee, with color and emoji indicators that map to whether you are tracking high, average, or low frequency.
+Turn on Voiding Diary Mode (its own row in Settings) and P drops the drink-more-water framing so the experience fits health tracking rather than a hydration goal.

-How you share with your therapist: Show them your Now chart from the app, screenshot your recent log, or use P+ CSV export to email a spreadsheet of every bathroom visit (with optional separate date and time columns and your choice of sort order).
+How you share with your therapist: Show them your charts from the app, screenshot your recent log, or use the subscriber CSV export to email a spreadsheet of every bathroom visit, including volume, with optional separate date and time columns and your choice of sort order.
 No clinician account, no portal, no data leaves your phone unless you decide to share it.

 Pelvic floor dysfunction in women shows up across life stages.
 Postpartum bladder symptoms get normalized into invisibility at the 6-week visit and then often persist for months.
 Stress incontinence is common in midlife and menopause.
 Overactive bladder affects roughly 1 in 5 women over 40.
 Bladder symptoms are typically the trigger that gets women to a pelvic floor PT in the first place.